chalatz/tours/index.md

   keyword: Our goal
   title:
     lines:
-    - line: 'Our goal is to make available to you tours that:'
+    - line: 'Welcome to "Rhodes Private Tours".
+Our goal is to make available to you tours that:'
     - line: will Expand Your knowledge, Give You a Taste of Culture, Satisfy Your Curiosity, and Feed Your Soul
   description: |-